Manitoba Manufacturing Investment Tax Credit - is your business eligible? | CFIB

 To qualify for the tax credit:

-- Investments in qualified property (buildings, machinery and equipment) must be made between March 11, 1992 and December 31, 2020.
+- Investments in qualified property (buildings, machinery and equipment) must be made after March 11, 1992.

 - Qualified property must be used directly in manufacturing.